alexshah1/ds223-book-recommendation/docs/index.md

 - Maria Petrosyan

 The instructor of the course is Professor Karen Hovhannisyan.
 He oversaw the project and provided guidance to the team throughout the semester.

+## Getting Started

+To get started with our book recommendation system, follow these steps:

+1. **Installation**: Make sure you have Python installed on your system.
+Clone the project repository from GitHub and install the necessary dependencies using `pip`.

+2. **Setup**: Configure the database connection and API endpoints according to your environment settings.
+Refer to the `getting_started.md` file for detailed instructions.

+3. **Run the Server**: Start the server by running the `run.py` file.
+This will launch the API server and make the recommendation system accessible.

+## API Endpoints

+Our recommendation system provides API endpoints for interacting with the platform.
+Refer to the `api.md` file for details.

+## Usage

+Our book recommendation system can be integrated into various platforms.
+Developers can utilize the API endpoints to retrieve book information, add new books, update book details, and track recommendation interactions.

+## Expected Outcomes
+By implementing this system, we expect to:
+- Improve customer satisfaction through personalized recommendations.
+- Increase sales by suggesting alternatives when popular books are unavailable.
+- Enhance the discoverability of new and lesser-known books.

+Thank you for visiting our documentation.
+Please navigate to other sections for detailed information on installation, API usage, and more about how our system works.